Carol Miller (politician)

-Carol Miller (née Devine; born November 4, 1950) is an American farmer and politician who has served as the U.S. representative for West Virginia since 2019; first representing the 3rd congressional district from 2019 to 2023 and the 1st congressional district since 2023.
-She represented the 15th district in the West Virginia House of Delegates from 2007 to 2013, and the 16th district from 2013 to 2019.
-She is a member of the Republican Party.
+Carol Miller (née Devine; born November 4, 1950) is an American politician, educator, and farmer serving as the U.S. representative for West Virginia's 1st congressional district since 2023.
+A member of the Republican Party, she previously represented the 3rd district from 2019 to 2023, prior to redistricting.
+Her district covers the southern half of West Virginia, including the cities of Beckley, Bluefield, Charleston, and Huntington.

+Miller represented the 15th district in the West Virginia House of Delegates from 2007 to 2013, and the 16th district from 2013 to 2019.

 Education

-Miller earned a bachelor's degree in history and political science from Columbia College.
+Miller earned a bachelor's degree in history and political science from Columbia College in Columbia, South Carolina.

 West Virginia House of Delegates

 Challenging District 15 Democratic representatives Margarette Leach, Kevin Craig, and Jim Morgan, Miller placed in the four-way three-selectee 2004 Republican primary, but lost the six-way three-position general election.
 (All the incumbents were reelected.)

 Challenging the incumbents again, Miller placed in the six-way three-selectee 2006 Republican primary and was elected in the six-way three-position general election, unseating Leach.
 Craig and Morgan were reelected.

 Miller placed first in the three-way Republican primary on May 13, 2008, with 2,116 votes (43.8%).
 She then placed third in the six-way three-position general election, with 8,163 votes (18.2%), behind Craig and Morgan and ahead of non-selectee candidates Democrat Carl Eastham, and Republicans James Carden and Paula Stewart.

 Miller placed first in the three-way Republican primary on May 11, 2010, with 1,505 votes (44.4%).
 She then placed second in the six-way three-position general election, with 6,601 votes (19.7%), behind Craig and ahead of Morgan and non-selectee candidates Democrat Matthew Woelfel, and Republicans Patrick Lucas and Douglas Franklin.

 With all three incumbent District 15 representatives redistricted to District 16, Miller placed first in the Republican primary on May 8, 2012, with 1,745 votes (19.6%).
 She then placed second in the five-way three-position general election, with 8,415 votes (21.8%), behind Craig and ahead of Morgan and non-selectee candidates Democrat Sean Hornbuckle and Republican Mike Davis.